Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 ### Use cases

-This *media feature* can be used when large resources, such as videos or animations, can be replaced with lighter alternatives.
+This *media feature* can be used to plan adaptations when large resources, such as videos or animations, can be replaced with lighter alternatives.
+However, because it is currently unsupported by user agents, it cannot be considered a production-ready mechanism at this time.

 ### Best practices